Deborah852/BudgetBuddy/README.md

 ## 🌟 Features
 - **Budget Tracking:** Add, edit, and manage multiple budgets with ease.
 - **Expense Tracking:** Keep an eye on your total expenses and spending trends.
-- **Data Visualization:** Interactive bar charts powered by Recharts.
+- **Data Visualization:** Gain insights into your spending with interactive and visually appealing charts.
 - **Responsive Design:** Optimized for all screen sizes—desktop, tablet, and mobile.